Kandarp-Devmurari/BlazeRunner/privacy_policy.md

 Welcome to the Blaze Runner game for Android!

 This is an scifi 3D-endless runner game developed by Kandarp Devmurari.
-The app is available on Google Play Store.
+The game is available on Google Play Store.

 As an avid game developer/game user myself, I take privacy very seriously.
 I know how irritating it is when the games collect your data without your knowledge.